chainpoint/chainpoint-gateway/README.md

 A BASH script to install all other dependencies (make, openssl, nodejs, yarn) on Ubuntu and Mac can be found [here](https://github.com/chainpoint/chainpoint-node-src/blob/master/scripts/install_deps.sh).

-Chainpoint Node has been tested with a couple of different hardware configurations.
+Chainpoint Gateway has been tested with a couple of different hardware configurations.

 Personal: